 Are Certain Dogs Affected by Motion Sickness?

-The good news is that Cerenia has been shown to be very effective at alleviating as well as preventing vomiting and nausea in dogs associated with motion sickness.
+The good news is that Cerenia has been shown to be very effective at alleviating as well as to prevent car sickness in dogs.

 Severe and Acute Vomiting

 Veterinarians can prescribe Cerenia to alleviate acute and severe vomiting in dogs.
 Dogs experiencing acute vomiting can happen for several reasons that will be gone over in more detail in this article.
 The number one reason why veterinarians prescribe Cerenia is to try and put an immediate end to the vomiting so that they can then work and diagnose the reason it is occurring.

 Severe and constant vomiting can lead to worrying dehydration and gastrointestinal problems that could worsen without relief.
 Cerenia is able to help with these upsetting symptoms and even prevent some others from developing if given quickly enough.